codeispoetry/wp-codespace/README.md

-# WordPress in a Codespace
+# WordPress Codespace Dev Environment

-This is a sample configuration for a development environment for WordPress in a GitGub [Codepsace](https://github.com/features/codespaces).
+This is a starter kit for a development environment for WordPress in a GitGub [Codepsace](https://github.com/features/codespaces).
 Start developing for WordPress right after a single click.

 ## Usage
-Just create your own codespace by clicking this button.
-Please allow 5 minutes at first setup.
+Create your own codespace by clicking this button.
+Please allow 5 minutes for auto-configuration at first setup.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=586814971&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=WestEurope)

+Try the example plugin in _plugins/wp-codespace_, make some changes and appreciate the advantages of a pre-configured codespace.

 ## Behind the scenes
 After the codespace is up and running, the _postCreateCommand_ will be executed, including: